 Under the Consent to Medical Treatment and Palliative Care Act 1995 (SA), a child under 16 is able to consent to treatment if the treating health professional considers the child is ‘capable of understanding the nature, consequences and risks of treatment’.
 The administering health professional must consider the treatment to be in the best interests of the child’s health and wellbeing, and another health professional must personally examine the child and support the treating health professional’s opinion.

 The law also permits a child over 16 to make their own treatment decisions, and his or her decision has the same legal effect as an adult’s.
-It is currently unclear whether the Supreme Court would be able to override a decision to refuse treatment in these circumstances (on the basis of it not being in the child’s best interests).
+It is currently unclear whether the Supreme Court would be able to override a decision to refuse treatment of a 16 or 17 year old (e.g. if the refusal was considered not to be in the child’s best interests).

 A child who meets the test can: